risqueslab/CRISPR-DS/README.md

   (1) Set Run Variables:
   minMem=3            # Minimum number of reads to reach consensus
   maxMem=200          # Maximum number of reads to reach consesnsus
-  cutOff=0.7          # % of nucleotides at a position in read that must be identical in order
+  cutOff=0.7          # Fraction of nucleotides at a position in read that must be identical in order
                       for consensus at that position
   nCutOff=1           # Maximum fraction of Ns allowed in a consensus
   tagLen=10           # Adapter sequence length